ippontech/blog-usa/posts/using-streamlit-chatgpt-and-snowflake-to-easily-bring-insights-to-end-users.md

 ### Step Two: The Data

 We're building a data driven application and have no data to interact with - which seems like an oversight, I know.
 This is where Snowflake comes in.
-Snowflake is a single, fully managaed solution for integrating and analyzing your data.
+Snowflake is a single-platform, fully managed solution for integrating and analyzing your data.
 We're going to use Snowflake to hold the datasets we are going to use for analysis.

 Out dataset of choice is Snowflake's Tasty Bytes data.
 Tasty Bytes is a Snowflake curated sample set of data depicting a global food truck network with localized menu options in 15 countries, 30 major cities and over 15 core brands.
 I setup Tasty Bytes in my Snowflake Account by following [this tutorial](https://quickstarts.snowflake.com/guide/tasty_bytes_introduction/index.html#1).